transloadit/uppy/website/src/docs/index.md

 order: 0
 ---

-Uppy is a sleek, modular file uploader that integrates seemlessly with any framework.
+Uppy is a sleek, modular file uploader that integrates seamlessly with any framework.
 It fetches files from local disk, Google Drive, Dropbox, Instagram, remote URLs, cameras and other exciting locations, and then uploads them to the final destination.
-It’s fast, easy to use and let's you worry about more important problems than building a file uploader.
+It’s fast, easy to use and lets you worry about more important problems than building a file uploader.

 Uppy consists of a core module and [various plugins](/docs/plugins/) for selecting, manipulating and uploading files.
 Here’s how it works: